TAIsRich/chuwa0808/ShortQuestions/HW2/hw2.md

     public static void main(String[] args) {
         Animal myAnimal = new Animal(); // Create a Animal object Animal myPig = new Pig(); // Create a Pig object Animal myDog = new Dog(); // Create a Dog object myAnimal.animalSound();
         myPig.animalSound();
         myDog.animalSound();
     }
 }

-The animal makes a sound
+The animal makes a sound.
-The pig says: wee wee
+The pig says: wee wee.
-The dog says: bow wow
+The dog says: bow wow.
 ```

 ### 12. What is Encapsulation?
 How does Java implement it?
 Why do we need encapsulation?